SuperThunder/mbed-serialCLI/readme.md

 My motivating use case is to set and get parameters in an 18650 battery charging system, and be able to configure automated output.

+main.cpp is a small demo program - library is in serialCLI folder.
+Current resource use is 130kb flash, 13kb memory; for reference the blinky example is 37kb flash / 9.5kb memory.

 For now, effectively takes over the serial RX (read()) and uses the write() function to call for TX.

 TODO:
 - Consider attaching commands rather than variable names (get/set would be their own commands)
     - commands could live in their own header files per command or set of related commands
+- Get/set should possibly go into a dictionary (of mixed types?) that the running program can read
+    - Much cleaner than having to write a handler for each variable, but slower, much more RAM use, and less flexible

 Currently uses mbed 5.15, will update to mbed 6 when that's less broken.